JoeElDerjany/RAG_solution_incomplete_answers/README.md

 # Policy Compliance Pipeline

 This project automates the process of analyzing Doctors (for now) Bot to identify relevant company policies, assess compliance, and flag violations.
-The workflow is designed to provide context-rich, policy-aware analysis, leveraging advanced AI and graph database technologies.
+The workflow is designed to provide context-rich, policy-aware analysis, leveraging **neo4j graph database**.

 ---